fuzzylabs/matcha/docs/getting-started.md

 2. Ensure they have access to both the resource group and the storage bucket.

 > Note: the shared file does not contain any sensitive information such as passwords or server endpoints.

-The other users that you're sharing the resources with will then need to ensure this configuration file exists locally, in the same directory where the file was originally created.

 Matcha uses this file to find and pull the provisioned state information, which will allow multiple users to use the same provisioned resources.